k2view-academy/K2View-Academy/articles/04_fabric_studio/20_web_command_keyboard_shortcuts.md

 ## Keyboard Shortcuts

-Following are useful keyboard shortcuts for Mac & Windows ( ⌘ refers to the CMD button at Mac, stands for CTRL at Windows; ⌥ at Mac stands for Alt).
+Following are useful keyboard shortcuts for Mac & Windows ( ⌘ refers to the CMD button on a Mac (CTRL in Windows), and  ⌥ stands for Alt on a Mac (ALT key in Windows)).

 To open the full list of shortcuts you can either:

 * Use top menu: **File** > **Preferences** > **Open Keyboard Shortcuts**
 * Use left bottom **Preferences** <img src="images/web/settings.png" style="zoom:67%;" /> gear icon > **Open Keyboard Shortcuts**
-* Use `CTRL+ALT+,`

 ### General & Navigation

 <table>